-- the growth rate of mobile Internet industry in China; - · changes in consumer demographics and preferences; - · development in mobile device platform technologies and mobile Internet distribution channels; - changes in government policies, regulations or their enforcement with respect to various types of mobile Internet services and applications; and - · potential competition from more established companies that decide to enter the mobile Internet market.
+- the growth rate of mobile Internet industry in China; - changes in consumer demographics and preferences; - development in mobile device platform technologies and mobile Internet distribution channels; - changes in government policies, regulations or their enforcement with respect to various types of mobile Internet services and applications; and - potential competition from more established companies that decide to enter the mobile Internet market.

-We rely in part on application marketplaces, Internet search engines, navigation sites, web browsers and pre-installations on handsets to drive traffic to our PC websites, mobile applications and mobile websites could decline and our business and operating results could be adversely affected.
+We rely in part on application marketplaces, Internet search engines, navigation sites, web browsers and pre-installations on handsets to drive traffic to our PC websites, mobile applications and mobile websites, and if we fail to appear near the top of such search results or rankings or to retain partnership with certain handset manufacturers, traffic to our PC websites, mobile applications and mobile websites could decline and our business and operating results could be adversely affected.

-We rely on application marketplaces, such as Apple's iOS App Store, and other handset manufactures' Android App Store, to drive downloads of mobile applications of our products, including ifeng News, ifeng Video, and the digital reading application Fanyue Novel and Tadu Apps, which include but are not limited to Tadu Literature Application ("□□□□").
-Country Novel Application ("□□□□") and Peach Novel Application ("□□□□") are visually included but are not limited to Tadu Literature Application ("□□□□").
-Country Novel Application ("□□□□") and Peach Novel Application ("□□□□") are visually included but are not limited to Tadu Literature Application of application marketplaces may make changes to their marketplaces which could hinder or impede access to our products and services.
+We rely on application marketplaces, such as Apple's iOS App Store, and other handset manufactures' Android App Store, to drive downloads of mobile applications of our products, including ifeng News, ifeng Video, and the digital reading application Fanyue Novel and Tadu Apps, which include but are not limited to Tadu Literature Application ("塔读文学"), Country Novel Application ("乡村小说") and Peach Novel Application ("蜜桃小说") owned by Beijing Yitian Xindong Network Technology Co., Ltd., or Yitian Xindong.
+In the future, iOS App Store, Android stores or other operators of application marketplaces may make changes to their marketplaces which could hinder or impede access to our products and services.
 We also depend in part on Internet search engines, navigation sites and web browsers, such as Baidu, Sougou, Hao123, Hao360, UC Browser, 360 Browser and Cheetah Browser, to drive traffic to our PC websites and referrals to our mobile applications and mobile websites.
-For example, when a user types an inquiry into a search engine, we rely on a high organic search result tranking of our webpages in these search results to refer users to our websites.
+For example, when a user types an inquiry into a search engine, we rely on a high organic search result ranking of our webpages in these search results to refer users to our websites.
 However, our ability to maintain high organic search result rankings is not totally within our control.
-Our competitors' search engine optimization, or SEO, efforts may result in their websites receiving a higher search result page ranking than ours, or Internet search engines could revise their methodologies in a way that would adversely affect our search result trankings.
+Our competitors' search engine optimization, or SEO, efforts may result in their websites receiving a higher search result rankings.
+If Internet search engines modify their search algorithms or other methodologies in a way that would adversely affect our search result rankings.
 If Internet search engines modify their search algorithms or other methodologies in ways that are detrimental to us, or if our competitors' SEO efforts are more successful than ours, the growth in our user base could be adversely affected.
 In addition, navigation websites or web browsers might reduce the recommendation of our products for various reasons from time to time.